pmcelhaney/rollup-plugin-commonjs-22/README.md

 npm start
 ```

-It should open a browser pointing to a page that reads "The import passed."
+Expected: It should open a browser pointing to a page that reads "The import passed."

-This minimal test case is working.
-Something about my real app (which as TypeScript, ESBuild, a monorepo, etc.) doesn't like the latest version of @rollup/plugin-commonjs and @web/dev-server-rollup.
+Actual: The page reads "the import failed" (because JS to add a class did not load).